MrDabrudda/TBYPFWXI/README.md

 6)  Click the Green Arrow in the toolbar to run the script
 7)  Reboot after the script finishes

-If you find this utility useful please consider donating to me.
+<b>If you find this utility useful please consider donating to me.
-This script took over 2 weeks of working on it daily of researching, troubleshooting errors, troubleshooting VM problems, etc...and I'll continue to research other setting which need adjusting.
+This script took over 2 weeks of working on it daily of researching, troubleshooting errors, troubleshooting VM problems, etc...and I'll continue to research other setting which need adjusting.</b>

 https://paypal.me/MrDabrudda